 Your retrieve cadence is equally important.
 It’s easy to get in a trance and continuously use the same cadence, but the bass can get very dialed in to a specific retrieve.
 Monsoor has developed a method that dictates the majority of his jerkbait cadences.

-Don’t be afraid of spinning gear
+Don’t be afraid of spinning gear for jerkbaits

 Although many anglers have an acute hatred for spinning gear, light tackle actually pays big dividends when fishing a jerkbait around schooling bass.
 If he’s going to be throwing a jerkbait all day, Monsoor usually opts for a 7-foot, medium St. Croix Legend Elite Spinning Rod.